 I collect the little air drying, dessicant, silica sachets that come in boxes of new shoes or bottles of vitamins etc and store shoes and bags with these inside.
 Of course you can buy boxes of new packets.
 If your bag smells musty, hang it in an open space with the silica sachets inside.
 Leave the bag open.
 It may take a few weeks, but the smell will eventually go.
 Or try the activated charcoal.

 Washing a 1940s Dress

 One of the best tips I received when I was starting out in the vintage clothing business was from Nicole Jenkins of Circa Vintage.
 She said to ALWAYS remove the shoulder pads from a 1940s dress before washing it.
-Now, I wouldn't recommend washing a rayon crepe dress, it will shrink.
-But a cotton garment can be washed.
+Now, a rayon crepe dress will shrink a bit, but can usually be pressed back to the original size and shape.
+Of course, a cotton garment can be washed.
 But why remove the shoulder pads?
-In the 1940s, during and after the war, supplies were scarce, especially in the UK, and people made do with all kinds of interesting things.
+In the 1940s, during and after the war, supplies were scarce, especially in the UK, and people made do with whatever they could find.
 Regular stuffing like cotton wadding was scarce, so all kinds of interesting things can be found inside 1940s shoulder pads.
 Nicole says she found recycled (clean) bandages in one pair.
 I found unravelled rope in another pair.
 So just to be sure, remove them first.
 It's easy to tack them back in place after washing.

 To Treat and Prevent Clothing Moth